 - 3mm hex wrench.

-- 1 metre of gas line hose.
+- 1 metre3 feet of gas line hose.

 - Small glass or plastic container to receive drained gas.